aleph2c/miros/doc/towardsthefactoryexample.rst

 difficulty experienced while trouble shooting a flat state method is much less than it would be for something that is auto-generated.

-In this example I will walk you through how we can move from a simple state method towards one that is written for you automatically.
-Then I will show how to re-flatten a state chart which has been automatically built for you, so that you can copy this code back into your design to make it easier to debug.
-(Like looking at the preprocessor results in c).

 .. _towardsthefactoryexample-standard-approach: